 Output Orders

-The Orders_Output batch process will output the orders output file that can be used to provide the host system with daily orders information.
+The Orders_Output batch process will output the orders output file that can be used to provide the host system with daily order information.
 Refer to the document OptiCash Input/Output Formats for more information about this output format.

 Properties